aquraish716/311_wk3_day1_db_select/README.md

 1.
   * How many rows were returned:
+        - There were a total of 7 rows returned.
   * First name of the first user:
+        - The first name of the first user is Mitsue

 2.
   * How many rows were returned:
+  - There were 2 rows
   * What states do they live in:
+  - MD and TX

 3.
   * How many rows were returned:
+  - 6 rows returned
   * What's the last email on the list:
+  -nichelle_meteer@meteer.com

   ## Summary